dentity007/Agentforce-Dynamic-Action/docs/schema-intent.md

 - `schemaOptions.maxObjects` – Limit the number of objects included in the snapshot.
 - `schemaOptions.maxFieldsPerObject` – Limit field detail per object to keep prompts concise.
 - `schemaOptions.includeRelationships` – When `true`, child relationships are surfaced for deeper graph prompts.
+- `includeObjects` – Explicit list of sObjects to snapshot when a schema is not provided.
 - `blueprintName` – Provide a curated blueprint key (see `BlueprintLibrary.listEntries`) to bypass LLM recommendations.
 - `constraints` – Pass model hints or guardrail directives directly to `BlueprintSynthesisService`.